 You can read more about the provisions of this legislation on the Public Employee Retirement Administration Commission’s (PERAC) website.
 They have published several memos (#’s 35, 36, 39, 40) outlining most of the provisions of this wide-reaching law.
 The final version of the law is also available on the legislature’s website.
-Some of the provisions may affect you, depending on your status.
+Some of the provisions may affect you, depending on your membership status.
 The following is a summary of some of those provisions:

 For Current Active Members:

-Buying Back Prior Service – If you have previous public service for which you took a refund of retirement contributions and that you are eligible to buy back, you will have one year after re-entering public service or one year after April 2, 2012, whichever is later, to complete the repayment at the buyback interest rate (currently 4.125%).
-If you do not complete the buyback of your prior service within that year the interest will increase to the assumed actuarial interest (currently 8.25%).
+Buying Back Prior Service – If you have previous public service for which you took a refund of retirement contributions and that you are eligible to buy back, you will have one year after re-entering public service or one year after April 2, 2012, whichever is later, to complete the repayment at the buyback interest rate (currently 4%).
+If you do not complete the buyback of your prior service within that year the interest will increase to the assumed actuarial interest (currently 8%).
 This applies to repayments and service purchases made on or after April 2, 2012.

 For Retired Members and Survivors –

 Increased Earnings Limits – Retirees who work in the public sector may increase their earnings beyond the current limits by $15,000 after their first year of retirement.
 The limit of 960 hours per calendar year still applies.
-This provision takes effect on April 2, 2012.
+This provision took effect on April 2, 2012.

-For New Members (Entering MSERS after April 2, 2012)
+For New Members (Entering MSERS on or after April 2, 2012)